-- 1. The Permanent Mission of Australia has the honour to refer to resolution 42/38 C, entitled "Notification of nuclear tests", in paragraph 3 of which the General Assembly requests States that, while not themselves conducting nuclear explosions, possess data on such events to make those data available to the Secretary-General for circulation. - 2.
-In accordance with that request, the Permanent Mission has the honour to attach details of nuclear explosions detected by Australia from October to December 1993 (see appendix I), as well as an explanatory memorandum (see appendix II).
+- 1. In paragraph 3 of resolution 42/38 C, entitled "Notification of nuclear tests", the General Assembly requests States that, while not themselves conducting nuclear explosions, possess data on such events to make those data available to the Secretary-General for circulation. - 2.
+In accordance with that request, the Permanent Mission of Australia attaches details of nuclear explosions detected by Australia from January to December 1995 (see appendix I), as well as an explanatory memorandum (see appendix II).